Using the Envoy Docker Image¶

 - ./envoy.yaml:/etc/envoy/envoy.yaml

-If you use this method, you will have to ensure that the envoy user can read the mounted file either by ensuring the correct permissions on the file, or making it world-readable, as described below.
+either by ensuring the correct permissions on the file, or making it world-readable, as described

-Build and run a Docker image
+Build and run a Docker image¶

 Create a simple Dockerfile to execute Envoy.

-If you create a custom envoy.yaml you can create your own Docker image with it using the following Dockerfile recipe:
+you can create your own Docker image with it using the following

 FROM envoyproxy/envoy:v1.21.6